Unraveling the orbital physics in a canonical orbital system KCuF$_3$

-Fig.\ref{Fig2} (b) shows the calculated spectra as a function of $\theta$ based on MRCI+SOC approach.
-The results for both polarizations agree fairly well with the experimental spectra.
-To compare more in detail the theory and the experimental results, we fitted all spectra and extracted the area of each orbital excitation.
-The intensities of each orbital excitation from the experimental and theoretical results are displayed in Fig.\ref{Fig3}(a) and Fig.\ref{Fig3}(b), respectively.
-The comparison shows very good agreement in terms of the trend of the angular-dependent intensity except $d_{yz}$ orbital in the $\sigma$ polarization.
-This discrepancy can be due to the uncertainty of determining $d_{yz}$ intensity because of the dominating $d_{xy}$ peak intensity.
-In order to take into account the orbital ordering effect, we also performed the calculation for CuF$_6$ octahedron rotated around c/z axis by 90$^{\circ}$ so that the hole orbital state becomes $d_{y^2-z^2}$.
-We then averaged the RIXS spectra from the $d_{x^2-z^2}$ and $d_{y^2-z^2}$ orbitals.
-It is found that the results are similar to the spectra demonstrated in Fig.\ref{Fig2} (b) \cite{SM}.
-Therefore the $dd$ excitations in KCuF$_3$ are strongly localized with negligible contributions from the long-range orbital ordering, in contrast to the suggestion of the existence of orbiton at the high-energy range by inelastic X-ray scattering (IXS) \cite{Tanaka2004}.
+Figure \ref{Fig2}(b) shows the averaged theoretical spectra as a function of $\theta$ based on MRCI plus spin-orbital coupling (SOC) approach.
+The results for both polarizations agree well with the experimental spectra.
+To make a more detailed comparison, we fitted all spectra and extracted the area of each orbital excitation.
+The intensities of each orbital excitation from the experimental and theoretical results are displayed in Fig. \ref{Fig3}(a), (b), respectively.
+The comparison shows fairly good agreement in terms of the trend of the angular-dependent intensity except for the $d_{yz}$ ($d_{xy}$) orbital in the $\sigma$ ($\pi$) polarization.
+The difference in the $d_{yz}$ orbital may be due to the uncertainty of determining the intensity because of the dominant $d_{xy}$ orbital.
+For the $d_{xy}$ orbital in the $\pi$ polarization, a repeated RIXS measurement shows consistent angular dependence.
+To cross check the theoretical results, we performed independent calculations using the single-ion model~\cite{Sala2011}.
+Interestingly, the results are consistent with the quantum chemistry calculations except for the $d_{xy}$ orbital in the $\pi$ polarization, which shows a maximum intensity around $\theta$ of 70$^{\circ}$ (Fig. 10 in the Supplemental Material~\cite{SM}).
+Therefore, the discrepancy likely stems from the simplification of the single cluster model.
+We note that the averaged results are similar to those derived from the single $d_{x^2-z^2}$ or $d_{y^2-z^2}$ hole orbital state (Fig. 7 in the Supplemental Material \cite{SM}).
+Remarkably, the experimental results acquired under the (1 0 0) geometry could only be supported by the averaged theoretical spectra than the spectra from either $d_{x^2-z^2}$ or $d_{y^2-z^2}$ single state (Figs. 8 and 9 in the Supplemental Material \cite{SM}).
+We therefore conclude that the high-energy $dd$ excitations are consistent with the local JT effect and the orbital ordering of the system.
+Altogether, the strongly localized nondispersive $dd$ excitations do not seem to support the existence of collective orbitons at such high-energy ranges \cite{Tanaka2004}.